MorganBergen/xrpl-docs/src/build-rippled/macos/PR.md

 <!-- Please search existing issues to avoid creating duplicates.-->

-#  pull request how do you split the same window in

 ###  high level overview of change

 1.  `./conanfile.py` added array for boost versioning options